alfredlucero/culdevate/frontend/README.md

 Install all dependencies with `npm ci`.

-Start up the Webpack dev server by doing `npm run start`.
+Start up the Webpack dev server by doing `npm run dev`.
 Go to `http://localhost:8080` to see your code changes.

 ## Building Production Assets